shanraisshan/Notes/Profile/My/README.md

 ••• Mobile Application Enthusiast with an industry experience in scalable applications.
 ••• Beleives in AARRR framework (Acquisition, Activation, Retention, Referral, Revenue) ••• Currently leading the engineering team (apps, backend, qa) in Activation-Referral Pod team structure (design, growth, data, product, creatives, marketing)
-••• Responsible for converting business goals into actual delivery and then groth in business numbers ••• A Gamer.
+••• Responsible for transforming a business requirement into a scalable technical solution ensuring smooth timely delivery on app-stores (google play, appstore, huawei, palm store)
+••• A Gamer.
 Keen Interest in VR/AR with Bachelor's FYP is an AR Mobile Game and Master's FYP is a VR Medical Mobile Game.
 Also the founder of Gaming Channel (youtube.com/gamersmeetworld)

 ```